Mai-chan's Daily Life: Live action film

 A live-action film adaptation entitled MAI CHAN'S Daily Life: THE MOVIE was announced on March 14, 2014, by the manga creator Waita Uziga.
 Casting choices for the film included An Koshi as the title character, Mai-chan, Miyako Akane as a new character named Miyako, Soaco Roman as the head maid, and Shogo Maruyama as the residence's master.
-The film was directed and written by Sado Satō and supervised by Waita Uziga.
+The film was directed and written by Sado Satō and supervised by Uziga Waita.
 The film was released on November 29, 2014, and had an English release on September 20, 2016.

 Reception

 The manga is well known for its grotesque material, and two scenes nearing the manga's end have become a popular internet meme and subject on 4chan.
 The title was included in She's Lost Control's "A Beginner's Guide to Eff'd-Up Hentai", including Night Shift Nurses, Imouto Paradise!, and Bible Black.